szabgab/perlmaven.com/sites/en/pages/levels-of-security-using-rex.md

 In this article you'll see a couple of way to handle authentication.
 Each one with its own issues.

-The part of my <b>Rexfile</b> that does the real work looks like this:
+The part of my **Rexfile** that does the real work looks like this:

 ```perl
 group myservers => "perlmaven.com", "perlide.org";